 Contingent workers who instantly feel like part of the team will be more productive and will also feel comfortable enough to ask questions and request help if they need it.

-Just like any other recruit, a contingent worker should have access to all resources and avenues of support they need to do their job properly.
+Just like any other recruit, contingent workers should have access to all resources and avenues of support they need to do their job properly.

 One of the most common pitfalls employers fall into when using temporary staff is expecting the individual to get straight to work and deliver what is expected of them, with little dedicated guidance or relevant information.